wujunjie1998/wujunjie1998.GitHub.io/index.md

 ## About

-I am a junior student in Sun Yat-sen University, majoring in statistics in the [School of Mathematics](http://math.sysu.edu.cn).
+I am a junior student of [School of Mathematics](http://math.sysu.edu.cn) in the Sun Yat-sen University.
 Currently I am working in the University of Michigan as a research assistant under Professor [David Jurgens](http://jurgens.people.si.umich.edu)'s supervision.
+Before that, I had some wonderful research experiences